 RACGP election interview: Dr Danny Byrne

 Danny Byrne is a GP in Happy Valley, Adelaide, who has declared his passion for eHealth, which he says is a no-brainer when it comes to changing healthcare for the better.
-He has recently acted as a clinical advisor to NEHTA.
+He has recently acted as a clinical adviser to NEHTA.

 In what areas do you feel IT could most improve general practice, either clinically, administratively or both?